haase1020/Graphs/objectives/connected-components/README.md

 straightforward if you modify your search to return a list of verts visited.
 (Also modify the search to not always color the verts white at the start.)

+for each node in the graph:
+has it been explored?
+if no: do BFS

 ```pseudocode
 connected_components = [];